 And if you want to try almost every cuisine in the world, then you are most likely to find them in New York, Florida or California.
 The same way that you can find different architectures and cultures in the country.
 And for me it’s amazing.
 It’s a perfect example of why differences and diversity are beautiful.

 3. Not everyone is racist like media portray

-Racism is one of the things that a lot of travellers cited why they won’t travel to US.
-But if I’m going to be honest, it is not an exclusive problem to the US.
+Racism is one of the things that a lot of travelers cited why they won’t travel to the US.
+But if I’m going, to be honest, it is not an exclusive problem to the US.
 There’s racism everywhere.
 I am not justifying racist Americans but if you don’t want to travel to a racist country, then again you are most likely to end up with nothing again.

-Will I stop travelling to these countries?
+Will I stop traveling to these countries?
 No. Because like I said, there are racist people everywhere.
-And in my personal experience, I haven’t encountered any racism towards me while I was travelling around US.
+And in my personal experience, I haven’t encountered any racism towards me while I was traveling around the US.

 4. The Immigration officers are not all asshole